 Class meets on Monday and Wednesday afternoons, and quite often after class I find myself finished for the day, not just in terms of productivity but emotional drain.
 I need to get away from people, from hearing myself talk.
 I need to think about things other than whether I fulfilled my instruction duties well or not.
 This means shopping for records.

 As far as I can tell, Murfreesboro contains at least three very good record stores, all within three miles of each other.
-I have included this interactive map (below) to prove my point, along with a recap of my personal impressions of each place.
+I have included below quick recaps of my personal impressions of each place.

 Crying Cat Books and Records (504 North Maney Avenue) Crying Cat is in a residential neighborhood, and the store itself is a house.
 It’s nice to walk from room to room while browsing, not knowing what next you’ll see as you pass through each doorway.
 Again, the new vinyl prices are exorbitant but the used stuff has a few treasures.
 I’ve had good luck here.
 Recent purchases: Jaco Pastorius, Jaco, The Pointer Sisters, Priority, Cal Tjader, Soul Sauce.